redapesolutions/simple-firebase-notifications/README.md

   - notification.js
 4. node server.js
 5. Open your browser to localhost:3000
 6. Upon opening your browser, the service worker should have installed and automatically sent your browser token to the server.
-You will need the token to send notifications to your browser
+You will need the token to send notifications to your browser (limited browser support, see limitations below)

 ### Sending Notifications